Four Year Graduation Plan

 To remain eligible for the Southeastern Promise: 2018 Freshman Four Year Graduation Plan, the student must satisfy the following conditions:

-- Successfully declare a major by the first day of the Fall 2019 semester if initially admitted to Southeastern as an undeclared student.
+- Successfully selecting a major no later than the Friday before priority registration for the upcoming summer and fall semesters if initially admitted to Southeastern as an undeclared student.
 This allows for major exploration.

 - Successfully complete a minimum of one quarter of the applicable credits for the selected eligible degree program each academic year.
 Most Southeastern undergraduate degree programs consist of 120 total credit hours requiring successful completion of at least 15 applicable credit hours per semester or 30 credit hours per academic year (fall, spring, summer) for continued plan eligibility.